7 Tips to Build up a Habit of Reading the Bible Daily

 1. Pray for a hunger for God’s Word

-2. Choose a set time to read
+2. Set a definite time

 3. Read consecutively

-4. Turn your heart to the Lord before reading
+4. Turn your heart to the Lord

-Every time we come to the Word, it’s good to turn our heart to the Lord Jesus.
+Every time we come to the Word, it’s good to first turn our heart to the Lord Jesus.
 Before we start our Bible reading, we can pray a simple prayer like this:

-“Lord, as I come to Your Word, I turn my heart to you.
-I open to You and to Your speaking.
-Speak to me, wash me, and shine more light from Your Word on me today.
+“Lord Jesus, I turn my heart to you right now.
+I open to You.
+Speak to me and wash me in Your Word today.
 Dear Lord, there is so much more for me to see in Your Word.
 Enlighten me more as I read today.”

 5. Pray over what you read